Your cart

 Die Lust Teil 1: Beckenboden & Lust

-Pelvic Floor & Pleasure
+The Pleasure Part 1: Pelvic Floor & Desire

 Pelvic Floor & Pleasure: Why Muscle Health Is Crucial for Sexual Sensation

-The pelvic floor plays a central but often underestimated role in sexual sensation, arousal and orgasmic ability.
+The pelvic floor plays a central but often underestimated role in sexual sensation, arousal and orgasmic capacity.
 It links anatomy, the nervous system and emotions — making it a key structure for the perception of pleasure, especially with deep stimulation such as in the G-spot area.

-This article explains how the pelvic floor is built, why it is so closely linked to pleasure, which problems commonly occur and how perception and function can be improved — without performance pressure or explicit techniques.
+This article explains how the pelvic floor is structured, why it is so closely linked to pleasure, which problems commonly occur and how perception and function can be improved — without performance pressure or explicit techniques.

 1. What is the pelvic floor? - Anatomical basics